 Knowing what the right problems are is the first step towards trying to design the right product that will address them.

 Talk to your users about how they currently get or try to get things done.
-Put together a discussion guide – you can use our Starter User Research Framework to get started.
+Put together a discussion guide to get started.
 Ask about their workflow.
 Have them demonstrate it for you, whether they’re using your product or not.
 Go sit next to them, or use Skype, or GoToMeeting.
 Pay attention to the things they struggle with.
 The things they like, and why they like them.
 Ask questions—a lot of questions.
 Dig deep.
 And take notes!

 Redefine and refine your product’s vision